 If you aren’t in school anymore, then there’s a good chance you have a colleague who spends half the time you do preparing for a meeting and yet seems to carry the conversation without a hitch, while you find yourself stammering.
 It’s a frustrating occurrence that can often cause jealousy and resentment toward people we would typically care about.

-But it turns out that it may simply be a reflection of their awareness of which learning style suits them.
+But it turns out that it may simply be a reflection of their awareness of what type of learner you are.

 The friend from earlier, the one who can seemingly just show up to a test and know the answers?
 They’re probably an aural learner, and retained most all of what was audibly taught in the class.
 It isn’t that they don’t care about doing well in their studies, but rather that reading and studying visually would be borderline useless – they learned everything they needed to through listening.